Maatify/security-guard/docs/README.full.md

 <!-- EXECUTOR_USAGE_START -->

-(Executor will inject real usage examples here after phase 4)
+⚠️ Usage examples will be injected automatically after Phase 4 when `SecurityGuardService` is finalized.

 <!-- EXECUTOR_USAGE_END -->